-- b) I have received and understood that I am being entrusted with a corporate charge card and will be making financial commitments on behalf of the company.
+- a) I, Hereby accept a Purchasing Card.
+As a cardholder I agree to comply with the terms of the attached policy regarding my use of the Card. - I have received and understood that I am being entrusted with a corporate charge card and will be making financial commitments on behalf of the company.
 I understand that the RBC is liable to the card provider for all the charges made on the card. - c) I agree to use this card for business purchases only and agree not to charge personal purchases.
 I understand that the RBC will audit the use of this card and report and take appropriate action on any discrepancies. - d) I will follow the established procedures for the use of the card.
-Failure to do so will result in cancellation of my card and disciplinary actions, including termination of employment. - e) I have been given a copy of the Purchasing Card Policy and User Guide and understand the requirements for the Card's use. - f) I agree to return the Card immediately upon request or upon termination of employment (including retirement).
+Failure to do so will result in cancellation of my card and disciplinary actions, including termination of employment. - e) I have been given a copy of the Purchasing Card Policy and User Guide and understand the requirements for the Card's use. - I agree to return the Card immediately upon request or upon termination of employment (including retirement).
 Should there be any organisational change, which cause my purchasing requirements to change, I agree to return my card and arrange for a new one, if appropriate. - g) If the card is lost or stolen I agree to notify Royal Bank of Scotland immediately by telephone and the Card Administrator as soon as possible thereafter.